-Passwords shall be the minimum acceptable mechanism for authenticating users and controlling access to USG organizations' information systems, services and applications unless specifically designated as a public access resource.

-All users (students, employees, contractors, and vendors) with access to USG information and information systems shall take the appropriate steps to select and secure their passwords.
+Passwords shall be the minimum acceptable mechanism for authenticating users and controlling access to USG organizations' information systems, products or services unless specifically designated as a public access resource.
+All users (students, employees, contractors and vendors) with access to USG information and information systems, products or services shall take the appropriate steps to select and secure their passwords.